DexterLagan/csv-to-sql/README.md

 A few things would make this tool even more useful.
 For example:
 - ability to configure the SQL query template;
 - one-window GUI instead of a bunch of dialog prompts;
-- generalizing line-splitting through an unlimited number of fields;
-- integration with SQLite through its CSV import capabilities;
+- integration with SQLite through its virtual CSV table and import capabilities;
 - more unit tests, i.e. CSV lines.

 ## License